NEW YORK ATTORNEY GENERAL

 ABOUT THE INVESTIGATION

-As a candidate for New York Attorney General in 2018, Letitia James (who, at the time, was a New York Public Advocate) announced a pledge to investigate the NRA, an organization she referred to as an “organ of deadly propaganda masquerading as a charity for public good.”
+As a candidate for New York Attorney General in 2018, Letitia James (who, at the time, was a New York Public Advocate) pledged to investigate the NRA, which she referred to as an “organ of deadly propaganda masquerading as a charity for public good.”

-In the months that followed, James made similar pledges on the campaign trail.
-In an article, dated September 6, 2018, she stated that “…we need to again take on the NRA, which holds itself out as a charitable organization.
+In the months that followed, James made it clear that her motivation for the promised investigation was political.
+In an article, dated September 6, 2018, then candidate James stated that “…we need to again take on the NRA, which holds itself out as a charitable organization.
 But, in fact, they are not.
 They are nothing more than a criminal enterprise.
 We are waiting to take on all of the banks that finance them, their investors.”
-Later, in an article published by Ebony, James referred to the NRA as a “terrorist organization.”
+Later, in an article published by Ebony, candidate James referred to the NRA as a “terrorist organization.”

-Just months after taking office, Attorney General James announced a sweeping investigation into the NRA, as reported in an article in The New York Daily News, dated April 27, 2019.
+Therefore, it was no surprise when, after taking office, Attorney General James announced the much-promised investigation into the NRA, as reported in an article in The New York Daily News, dated April 27, 2019.

 As noted in an article from The Hill, dated October 1, 2019, the NRA believes the NYAG’s pursuit violates the NRA’s legal rights.